Section 4 – Health, Seniors and Caregivers

 Refunded amounts that were previously included in the beneficiary’s taxable income are tax-deductible.

-When the beneficiary of an RDSP ceases to be eligible for the disability tax credit or dies, the funds in the RDSP are generally paid to the beneficiary or his/her estate.
-The amount received, net of the contributions and any repayments, has to be included in the taxable income of the beneficiary for the year the amount is received or for the year of death.
+An RDSP must be ended on the death of the beneficiary.
+The funds in the RDSP are then paid to the beneficiary’s estate.
+The amount received, net of the contributions and any repayments, has to be included in the taxable income of the beneficiary for the year of death.